-Easter isn’t Easter without a bit of Cadbury Creme Egg creativity…. right?
-There is something about the thick chocolate shell encasing sweet, gooey white and yellow fondant which is simply irresistible…..
-And if you are a food blogger, they are a photogenic gift!
+Easter isn’t Easter without a bit of Cadbury Creme Egg creativity… right?
+There is something about the thick chocolate shell encasing sweet, gooey white and yellow fondant which is simply irresistible.
+And somehow they have the ability to elevate pretty much any Easter bake (or no bake) to something spectacular.

-Every year there seem to be more and more recipes that spring up across the internet and challenge the boundaries of versatility for this innocent little Easter icon…… and whether you love or hate to eat them, there is no denying they make for pretty pictures.
+Every year there seem to be more and more recipes that spring up across the internet.
+Bakers, cooks and bloggers challenge the boundaries of versatility for this innocent little Easter icon… But whether you love or hate to eat them, there is no denying they make for pretty pictures.
+If you are a food blogger, they are a photogenic gift!

-This recipe for gluten free No Bake Creme Egg Biscuit Cake, is born out of a need to develop a recipe to share as part of a monthly themed collaboration that I have joined with an amazing group of very talented free from bloggers.
-I feel very honoured to be part of it as they are such a creative bunch, who seem to be able to work baking miracles regardless of how many allergies or intolerances they have to cater for.
+This particular Creme Egg recipe for a gluten free biscuit cake, was born from a need to develop something to share as part of a themed collaboration with an amazing group of very talented free from bloggers.
+I was actually quite humbled to be invited to join them.
+They are such a creative bunch, who seem to be able to work baking miracles regardless of how many allergies or intolerances they have to cater for.

 To tie in with the colour and to cover up the craggy surface, drizzle melted white and yellow-coloured chocolate across the top and decorate with some extra eggs.
 Beautiful huh?

 Lots more interesting & unusual Creme Egg recipes from around the web